Seagate/cortx-k8s/GLOSSARY.md

 ### KUDO

-[KUDO](https://kudo.dev/), which stands for the Kubernetes Universal Declarative Operator, is a toolkit that makes it easy to build Kubernetes Operators, in most cases just using YAML.
+[KUDO](https://kudo.dev/), which stands for the Kubernetes Universal Declarative Operator, is a toolkit used to build Kubernetes Operators, in most cases just using YAML.

 ### Managed resources